Dyalog/link/docs/API/Link.Create.md

 A suggested workflow is to always create a stub source file in the correct directory and edit the function that appears in the workspace, rather than creating new functions in the workspace.

 This option takes effect only when **source** is **dir**.

+### **preloaded**
+Default: **off**

+The **preloaded** flag skips the reading of source files when creating links.
+This is useful if you have loaded a saved workspace which is known to contain the latest version of the source, or have materialised the source using other mechanisms such as shared code files.

 ### **caseCode**